 Dogs and cats that are current on their rabies vaccines and are exposed to an animal that is known to have rabies will require a 45-day quarantine/observation period, which can most often be done at home.

 Dogs and cats that are not current on their rabies vaccines require a six-month quarantine period during which time they cannot have direct contact with humans or other animals.
 Most owners choose to euthanize their pets rather than subject them to this quarantine.
 If you love your pet, be sure it is vaccinated against rabies so you do not face this choice!

 People often vaccinate their dogs against rabies, but fail to vaccinate their cats.
 Cats are more likely to come into contact with bats than dogs.
 Even indoor cats have been exposed to rabid bats.
 It is just as important to keep your cat up to date on rabies vaccines as it is your dog.

 Rabies is a rare and preventable disease that is primarily spread through animal bites, although it can also be contracted by handling an animal with rabies.
 If you receive treatment on a timely basis after exposure to rabies, you can expect to be fine.
 If you do not receive treatment, rabies is fatal.
 It is vital for you to report any animal bites as soon as they happen.
-In the past, rabies treatments for humans were a series of extremely painful shots.
+In the past, rabies treatment for humans was a series of extremely painful shots.
 Today, those shots are not more painful than most vaccines you will receive during your lifetime.

 In Oregon, bats are by far the most common carrier of rabies.
 However, any mammal can have rabies.
 If you have been bitten by a wild animal of any kind, it is important to seek assistance.
 It is also important to seek assistance if you have been bitten by a dog or a cat.